-Maggie Garrett is the Legislative Director for Americans United for Separation of Church and State.
+Maggie Garrett is the Vice President for Public Policy for Americans United for Separation of Church and State.

 Maggie has been working on church-state separation issues for nearly 20 years.
 Although she started her civil liberties work as a litigator, she now works in the public policy arena.
 She represents Americans United before Congress and the Trump Administration, and she oversees the state legislative program.